Vote-buying talk follows latest handout

 The third phase of the handout is expected to take place in April.

-“It might not entirely be about vote-buying, though suspicions are understandable as it coincides with a major festival, Songkran,” Mr Pakornwut.
+“It might not entirely be about vote-buying, though suspicions are understandable as it coincides with a major festival, Songkran,” Mr Pakornwut said.

 However, the timing is probably appropriate since the intent is to give the economy a lift by stimulating spending during the biggest holiday of the year, he added.